CENG501-Projects/CENG501-Fall2024/CetinSak/Readme.md

 To run the code:

-1. Make sure you have `Python3.12` installed.
+1. Make sure you have `Python3.11` installed.
+Some imports do not work with `Python3.12`.
 2. Clone the repository or copy folder of this implementation.
 Make sure you are at the root directory of this project.
 3. Create a virtual environment using `python -m venv .venv`.
 4. Activate the venv using: